 Staff and volunteers will be alert to the physical and emotional state of all children in the program.
 When any sign of injury or suspected child abuse is detected, the Program Director will be notified immediately and 911 or Child Protective Services will be called.
-The YMCA will offer information on child abuse and assistance to parents and staff through workshops, counseling, and use of printed and audiovisual resources as requested.
+The YMCA will offer information on child abuse and assistance to parents and staff through resources as requested.